-In contrast to what we see in Figure 4, the seasonal effects were slightly smoothened when looking at a three-month period by grouping peak months and more ‘normal’ months (see Table 5).
+In contrast to what we see in Figure 4, the seasonal effects were slightly smoothed when looking at a three-month period by grouping peak months and more ‘normal’ months (see Table 5).

 At aggregate level (EU-28), the distribution of nights spent away by domestic and inbound tourists broadly followed the same pattern (Table 5).
 In the countries identified earlier as having a strong seasonal bias in the accommodation sector, there were differences between the numbers of domestic and inbound guests.
-In Bulgaria, the share of domestic nights (out of the total number of domestic nights spent during the year) recorded in the third quarter was comparable to the European average, while 66 % of all nights spent by inbound tourists were recorded in the third quarter.
-In Greece, France, Croatia and Italy both the share of domestic and inbound nights was much higher in the third quarter compared to the rest of Europe.
-In Cyprus, 50 % of all domestic nights were recorded during the third quarter (but note that the domestic market accounted for only 6 % of the total nights spent in 2015).
+In Bulgaria, the share of domestic nights (out of the total number of domestic nights spent during the year) recorded in the third quarter was comparable to the European average, while 65 % of all nights spent by inbound tourists were recorded in the third quarter.
+In Italy, on the other hand, domestic tourism in terms of nights spent, was more concentrated in the third quarter (52 %) than inbound tourism (48 %).
+In Greece and Croatia, both the share of domestic and inbound nights was much higher in the third quarter compared to the rest of Europe.
+In Montenegro, 64 % of all domestic nights and 78 % of all inbound nights were recorded during the third quarter.

 Turnover of short-stay accommodation